 Unless your doctor tells you otherwise, continue your normal diet.

 Oxymorphone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: constipationnauseavomitingloss of appetitedry mouthstomach painheadachedizzinessconfusionextreme tirednessdifficulty falling asleep or staying asleepitchingfever
+Tell your doctor if any of these symptoms are severe or do not go away: nauseavomitingloss of appetitedry mouthstomach painheadachedizzinessconfusionextreme tirednessdifficulty falling asleep or staying asleepitchingfever

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately: slow or difficult breathingseizureshives
+If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately: chest painfast heartbeatseizuresrashhivesswelling of the eyes, face, lips, mouth, tongue or throathoarsenessdifficulty breathing or swallowingextreme drowsinessfaintinglightheadedness when changing positions

 Oxymorphone may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.